Common Career Mistakes and How to Avoid Them

 What are some of the common mistakes that people make when they choose a career?

-It’s never too late to make a change in your career?
+Is it ever too late to change your career?

-How can I make myself stand out in my chosen field?
+How can I stand apart in my chosen field?

 Conclusion